76 more coronavirus patients die in Moscow in past day

 The center once again warned that in case of any symptoms of a respiratory disease it is necessary to stay at home, call a doctor and not indulge in self-treatment.

 Moscow tops the list of Russian regions in terms of confirmed coronavirus cases.
-As of today, Moscow has reported about 561,000 confirmed coronavirus cases and more than 410,600 recoveries.
+As of today, Moscow has reported 585,095 confirmed coronavirus cases, including 7,918 during the past day, and 434,902 recoveries.